 A puppy + a kitten + a cute pet pun = survey responses.

 Kidding.
+(Kind of.)
 More than just the cute pets made this survey stand out.
 Here, we’re really focusing on the value of the survey request over the survey questions.
 Petco optimized the frequency of their CSAT survey.
 Which for me, a frequent Petco shopper with three pets, was helpful.
 I go to Petco… a lot.
 And if a satisfaction survey hit my inbox after every visit, I’d be annoyed to say the least.
 Instead, I get surveys about my experience about every two months.

-Next, what stood out to me with this survey was the focus on my in-store experience.
+Next, what stood out to me with this customer survey format was the focus on my in-store experience.
 I shop both in-store and online, and the experiences are very different.
 Petco made it a point not to blur the lines between these two experiences.
 They were focusing on data to shape one, very specific shopping experience.